aws/aws-cdk/packages/@aws-cdk/aws-glue-alpha/README.md

 `glue.Code` allows you to refer to the different code assets required by the job, either from an existing S3 location or from a local file path.

+`glue.ExecutionClass` allows you to specify `FLEX` or `STANDARD`. `FLEX` is appropriate for non-urgent jobs such as pre-production jobs, testing, and one-time data loads.

 ### Spark Jobs

 These jobs run in an Apache Spark environment managed by AWS Glue.